-Coincidentally, Byrdie's editors happen to all be in our 20s.
-And while we make it our business to stay educated on the newest products, techniques, wellness trends, and procedures (and to interview experts in the industry to fill in the gaps), we'd be remiss not to mention we've only dealt with preventative aging firsthand.
+While we make it our business to stay educated on the newest products, techniques, wellness trends, and procedures (and to interview experts in the industry to fill in the gaps), we'd be remiss not to mention Byrdie editors skew on the younger side of the spectrum—we're a collection of women in our 20s and early 30s.

 That being said, our age doesn't stop us from finding out the products that work.
 As such, I reached out to a few of our readers, women who care about skincare and are all over the age of 30, for their insight on the subject of anti-aging.
 I posed questions about what actually works, what they've been doing for years, and what they've recently picked up, and I pressed them about the products they swear by.

 "I am 45 but look younger because of my Asian genes and oily skin.
 My approach to anti-aging skincare is to stick with products that focus on scientifically proven ingredients with published concentrations.
-My favorites are SkinMedica Age Defense Retinol Complex 1.0 ($93), Sunday Riley Good Genes All-In-One Lactic Acid Treatment ($107), SkinCeuticals CE Ferulic ($165), Drunk Elephant C-Firma Day Serum ($80) and B-Hydra Intensive Hydration Gel ($52), and Dr Jart+ Ceramidin Gel-Cream ($49).
+My favorites are SkinMedica Age Defense Retinol Complex 1.0, Sunday Riley Good Genes All-In-One Lactic Acid Treatment ($105), SkinCeuticals CE Ferulic ($166), Drunk Elephant C-Firma Day Serum ($80) and B-Hydra Intensive Hydration Gel ($52), and Dr. Jart+ Ceramidin Gel-Cream ($48).
 I am looking to try The Ordinary's Niacinamide 10% + Zinc 1% ($6) next."

 "The biggest thing I've noticed is the benefit of using oils.
 Years ago, I said 'I have oily skin' and stripped the life out of it.
 Now it's about resurfacing acids and oils to manage my skins oil production.
 I also use primers more, retinoids, vitamin C, and double cleanse.
 A semi-regular peel or facial helps too, but is sometimes forgone due to cost or a choice to spend money elsewhere.
 It’s more of a process for sure, but when I stray from a routine, my skin shows it."

-"I double-cleanse any makeup off, first using an oil-based cleanser then a regular cleanser like Cetaphil Daily Facial Cleanser ($6) or Cereve Hydrating Cleanser ($11).
+"I double-cleanse any makeup off, first using an oil-based cleanser then a regular cleanser like Cetaphil Daily Facial Cleanser ($9) or Cereve Hydrating Cleanser.
 I pat my skin rather than rub it with a towel!
 I use retinoids by prescription and sometimes alternate that with an AHA/BHA serum.
 In the morning, I use a simple moisturizer with ceramides and hyaluronic acid (unscented), vitamin C serum with ferulic acid, along with daily SPF.
-I do a mechanical exfoliation a few times a week (with a Clarisonic, $127).
+I do a mechanical exfoliation a few times a week (with a Clarisonic, $99).
 You don't need expensive products for great results—save your money for dermatologist procedures like peels, derma-planning, and Botox, if you are so inclined.
 Consistency has been key."

 "I am almost 51.
 I drink lots of water [and apply] sunscreen every day.
 I do periodic Botox maintenance (every six months to a year) and take Spironolactone for hormonal breakouts, vitamin E, and fish oil supplements, and try to have a monthly professional facial.
 I love Dermalogica products; they seem to work best on my skin."